 - Prano Amjadi: Intellectual Property; Copyright in Schools and Libraries

 - Ellen Platt: Federal Legislative History; Government Documents

 If you are SCU faculty you will be assigned a librarian as your personal liaison.
-Refer to this list to see which librarian has been assigned to you.
+Refer to the list to see which librarian has been assigned to you.

 Holiday, vacation, and summer Reference Desk hours may vary.

 The Law Library’s reference librarians offer the following resources to make the legal research process a little easier:

 - Legal Research Guides.